The Best Bike Work Stands for Home and Travel

 Arguably, the most important feature of a bike work stand is the clamp; this is the part of the stand that comes into contact with your bike.
-A poorly designed clamp can mark the paint job or even place crushing pressure on frame tubes.
+A poorly designed clamp can mar the paint job or even place crushing pressure on frame tubes.
 The clamp's main job it to hold the bike securely while force is applied to the bicycle during repairs.
 If the bike is slipping around in the stand while you're using a torque wrench on a sensitive part, not only do you risk damaging expensive componentry, but the likelihood of injury rises as well.
-A good clamp is able to accommodate a wide range of frame tube or seatpost sizes.
+A quality clamp accommodates a wide range of frame tube or seatpost sizes.

 Oddly enough, with all of the brands that we tested, we were not able to fully decipher how clamp opening was measured.
-It makes sense to us that when fully closed, the clamp opening would be measured as zero.
-At its widest setting, the clamp is only effectively as wide as the open end where the bike frame or seatpost would be inserted.
-Unlike the flat jaws of a bench vise, the clamps of bike work stands are generally C-shaped to accommodate the shape of bike tubing.
-That being said, if the tubing diameter is too large to pass through the opening of the clamp jaws, it doesn't much matter how large the internal clamp diameter is.
+It makes sense when fully closed, the clamp opening is zero.
+At its widest setting, the clamp is only effectively as wide as the open end where the bike frame or seatpost is inserted.
+Unlike the flat jaws of a bench vise, the clamps of bike work stands are C-shape to accommodate the shape of the tubing.
+But, if the tube diameter is too large to pass through the opening of the clamp jaws, it doesn't much matter how large the internal clamp diameter is.
 Thus, for the purpose of this test we have given the clamp opening measurements — how wide the clamp jaws open from their fully closed positions.
 These numbers are useful; the clamp numbers in some manufacturer's specs can be less useful.

 The clamp on our Editors' Choice winner, the Feedback Sports Classic, was a standout among the top tube/seatpost clamping stands.
-This stand features a Slide-Lock mechanism that allows the jaws to slide freely along their opening range; this allows the user to quickly open the jaws to accommodate whatever part of the bicycle is chosen to be clamped.
-Once the bike is inserted, the user freely slides the jaws closed and then uses the knob on the front of the clamp assembly to tighten the clamp down.
-This makes for a quick hanging of the bike, whereas with our Best Buy winner, the Topeak Prepstand Pro, the user must turn the front knob to move the clamp jaws open and closed.
-Although this is not terribly inconvenient, it does require that the bike be held in place manually just a tad longer.
-Once in place, there's a bit more knob turning involved in order to secure the bike snugly.
+This stand features a Slide-Lock mechanism that allows the jaws to slide freely along their opening range; this allows the user to quickly open the jaws to accommodate whatever part of the bicycle is clamped.
+Once the bike is in, the user freely slides the jaws closed and then uses the knob on the front of the clamp assembly to tighten the clamp down.
+This makes for a quick bike hanging, whereas with the Topeak Prepstand Pro, the user must turn the front knob to move the clamp jaws open and closed.
+Although this is not terribly inconvenient, it does require holding the bike in place manually just a tad longer.
+Once in place, there's a bit more knob turning involved to secure the bike snugly.
 Another noteworthy clamp was the updated, shop-quality clamp of the Park Tool PCS-10.
 The Park PCS-10 also allowed rapid deployment of the clamp jaws, albeit through a different design.
 A plastic cam handle is opened and rotated counterclockwise to accommodate the bike; flipping the cam handle and rotating it clockwise closes the jaws on the frame tube or seatpost and allows fine tuning.
-This bike work stand was awarded our Best Buy and we feel that the clamp alone is worth the money.
+The clamp alone is worth the money.

 The Feedback Sports Sprint and Park Tool PRS-20, both axle/bottom bracket mounting stands, held the bikes in a very similar fashion.
 With either the front or rear wheel removed, the dropouts are placed in a quick release skewer and the bottom bracket is cradled in a saddle.
 The Park Tool PRS-20 includes a strap to hold the bottom bracket in place on the saddle, which we found helpful sometimes and unnecessary for lesser repairs.
-The most immediate drawback we noticed during our testing is that we simply could not mount all of our available bikes to either of these stands straight out of the box.
-The Feedback Sports Sprint offered a wider range of acceptance through the use of spacers and tubes that can be aligned to fit up to a 15mm thru axle; an adapter is required for 20mm thru axles.
-The Park PRS-20 requires the purchase of an adapter (the 1728-TA Sliding Thru axle Adaptor) to accept 15mm and 20mm thru axle wheeled bikes.
-With bike technology constantly evolving and "standard" sizes changing each season, your next mountain bike, or your friend's, will probably require another adapter in the near future.
+The most immediate drawback we noticed during our testing is that we couldn't mount all of our available bikes to either of these stands straight out of the box.
+The Feedback Sports Sprint offered a wider range of acceptance through the use of spacers and tubes that fit up to a 15mm thru axle; buy an adapter for 20mm thru axles.
+The Park PRS-20 requires an adapter (the 1728-TA Sliding Thru axle Adaptor) to accept 15mm and 20mm thru axle wheeled bikes.
+With bike technology constantly evolving and "standard" sizes changing each season, your next mountain bike, or your friend's, will probably require another adapter shortly.
 Historically, adapters rank pretty high on our "where the heck did I put that thing" list.

 A Note on Angle and Height Adjustment

 Angle adjustments on the Park PCS-10 proved to be the smoothest of the group.
 A large swing handle provides a secure grip and it's very easy to modulate the amount of tension to prevent the bike from spinning too quickly and losing control of it.
-When the desired position is achieved, the user can really crank down the tension and be sure the bike is not going anywhere.
+At the desired position, crank down the tension and be sure the bike is not going anywhere.
 We found angle adjustment similarly easy on the Feedback Classic.
 However, the same knob used for angle adjustment is also the same knob that locks the clamp arm in the horizontal position.

 Greater bottom bracket height can also be achieved with these stands and can be helpful in certain repairs.
 We enjoyed the Free Collar Clamp on the Feedback Sprint.
 The Free Collar allows the user to safely disengage the Telescoping Collar for height adjustment, thus freeing the beam to spin granting access to all sides of the bike.
-A similar system is used for the Park PRS-20 that has a combination of a quick release collar and a knob.
+The Park PRS-20 uses a similar system that has a combination of a quick release collar and a knob.
 The Feedback system was much sleeker and easier to operate when using the same consistent collar for all adjustments, rather than a combination of quick release and knobs.

 Among the various repairs we performed while using these bike stands, the simple act of removing and replacing pedals was a great way to test stability.
 Requiring only a pedal wrench, this is an easy, reproducible procedure that almost anyone could perform.
 This action places a good amount of torque through a long lever arm (the cranks) in a mainly vertical, but also slightly horizontal plane that would cause an unsupported bike to shift position.